Invoke this from an onResponderReject event.

 There are times when the scroll view wants to become the responder

-(meaning respond to the next immediate touchStart/touchEnd
+(meaning respond to the next immediate touchStart/touchEnd), in a way

 that doesn't give priority to nested views (hence the capture phase):

-Invoke this from an onStartShouldSetResponderCapture
+Invoke this from an onStartShouldSetResponderCapture event.

 We will allow the scroll view to give up its lock iff it acquired the lock during an animation.
 This is a very useful default that happens to satisfy many common user experiences.

-Invoke this from an onTouchEnd
+Invoke this from an onTouchEnd event.

 Event.

-Invoke this from an onTouchMove
+Invoke this from an onTouchMove event.

-Since we know that the SimpleEventPlugin
+Since we know that the SimpleEventPlugin occurs later in the plugin

-, we can detect that we were not
+order, after ResponderEventPlugin, we can detect that we were not

 permitted to be the responder (presumably because a contained view became

-won't fire in that case - it only
+responder).
+The onResponderReject won't fire in that case - it only

 fires when a current responder rejects our request.